 Although there are various trails in this region, the Vikos Gorge hike is the most famous of them and surely deserves a spot on the list of the best hikes in Greece.
-It also holds a Guinness World Record as the world’s deepest gorge relative to its width.
+This place also holds a Guinness World Record as the world’s deepest gorge relative to its width.

 The hike starts in Monodendri, a traditional stone village typical of this part of Greece.
 From there, you’ll descend to the bottom of the gorge along a fairly steep path.
-The 13km route continues through the gorge along Voidomatis river and takes you through a beautiful untouched forest while the imposing walls of the gorge tower above your head.
+The 13-kilometer (8-mile) trail continues through the gorge along the Voidomatis River and takes you through a beautiful untouched forest while the imposing walls of the gorge tower above your head.
 Once you get closer to the end of the hike, you’ll be rewarded with goosebump-inducing vistas of the magnificent gorge.

 Meteora hike, Kalambaka

 Meteora is a region in the northwestern part of Greece, which boasts one of the coolest landscapes I’ve ever seen.
 The area is known for its huge sandstone columns that rise dramatically from the ground.
 As if this wasn’t impressive enough, there are also medieval monasteries built on top of these gigantic vertical rocks!